hpcng/singularity-mpi/README.md

 # Compilation

 To compile the tool, you just need to execute the following command from the top directory of the source code: `cd $HOME/go/src/singularity-mpi && make`.
 This will generate a `main` binary that can be used to run various experients.
-To display the help message, simply run the `main -h` command.
+To display the help message, simply run the `./main -h` command.

 # Experiments